 One of the first things businesses of all varieties started doing when the COVID-19 crisis really started to pick up steam was lay off employees.
 They wanted to quickly scale down to a size that they felt was not only appropriate for the reduced business outlook, but could also be safely carried by the company’s cash reserves and forecast (diminished) cash flows.
 Seeing this, the US federal government enacted a stimulus package designed to incentivize keeping your headcount intact and wages steady: the CARES Act.
 Here are some things you should know.

-3. If you’d like to learn more, you can check out the Treasury Department’s fact sheet here
+If you’d like to learn more, check out the Treasury Department’s fact sheet.

 Our partnership with Lendflow/QuickCreditLine